yaoakifumi/Ppul-reference-transcriptome/README.md

 # Ppul-reference-transcriptome
 ### Codes for de novo transcriptome assembly and functional annotations of Parapercis pulchella reference transcriptome

-The code and the dataset generated this code have been published in Yao et al. 2024 Marine Genomics.
+The code and the dataset generated from this code have been published in Yao et al. 2024 Marine Genomics.

 "Reference transcriptome assembly of a protogynous sex change fish, harlequin sandsmelt (Parapercis pulchella)"